Catalan-Nick/To-Do-List-1.2/README.md

 - removed by clicking the X <br>

 ##Version 1.2
-using json server, tasks are persistant across page reloads Usage
+using json server, tasks are persistent across page reloads Usage
 Install dependencies